 Mike Ditka’s Love Affair With Cigars is Born

-In those early days, Ditka loved smoking, but finances left him constrained to the cheapest, mass-produced cigars like White Owl, Tiparrilo, and Phillies.
-Over time, as his palate became more refined and his financial situation improved.
-So, he was able to upgrade his cigar preferences.
+In those early days, Ditka loved smoking.
+Still, finances left him constrained to the cheapest, mass-produced cigars like White Owl, Tiparrilo, and Phillies.
+Over time, his palate became more refined, and his financial situation improved.
+So he was able to upgrade his cigar preferences.
 He later became the head coach of the Bears after several Super Bowl-winning seasons as a receiver coach with the Dallas Cowboys.
-Yet, Ditka was rarely seen without his trademark Churchill cigar.
+Yet, Ditka was rarely without his trademark Churchill cigar.

 Mike Ditka and Trophy Cigars

-As the Bears head coach, he celebrated winning the Super Bowl by handing out prized trophy cigars from his own collection and bottles of champagne in the locker room.
+As the Bears’ head coach, he celebrated winning the Super Bowl by handing out prized trophy cigars from his collection and bottles of champagne in the locker room.
 He loved the camaraderie of smoking with his players.
 His love affair with cigars continued well after retiring from football.
-Many of his former players credit their love of cigars from being introduced to them through Coach Ditka.
+Many of his former players credit their love of cigars to being introduced to them through Coach Ditka.